oxidane/tmuxomatic/README.md

 Introduced in tmuxomatic 2.0, flex aims to automate the windowgram itself.

-Flex is an object-oriented windowgram editor shell that is visually expressive, naturally worded, logically ordered, minimal, and powerful.
-The command set is short and simple, but can be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
+Flex is an object-oriented windowgram editor that is visually expressive, naturally worded, logically ordered, minimal, and powerful.
+The simple command set can be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who want detailed windowgrams without the tedium of manual entry.

 Key concepts used by the flex command set: